Norias of Hama: Early history

 There are strong grounds for believing that many norias were operating in Hama at least by late 12th century CE.
 Specific dates are known for the two exceptionally large norias from their inscriptions: Noria al-Muhammadiya created in 1361 CE and Noria al-Ma’muriyya in 1453 CE.

 However, it is wholly possible that some norias were operating in Hama some centuries earlier.
 A 13th century regional historian wrote that norias existed in Hama in the late 9th century CE.
-Norias were in use near Hama by 350 CE, judging from mosaic and tiles bearing images of norias which have been found at Apamea, a Aramic city, also on the Orontes, 30 miles / 55 km downstream from Hama.
+Norias were in use near Hama by 350 CE, judging from mosaic and tiles bearing images of norias which have been found at Apamea, a Greek city, also on the Orontes, 30 miles / 55 km downstream from Hama.
 These images of norias show a strikingly similar design to those in Hama today.

 In the mid-7th century CE, the area around Hama was conquered and absorbed into the expanding Muslim Arab state.
 The latter assiduously mastered new technologies which it encountered - like norias - improved them and expanded their uses.
 The very first norias in Hama might have been built in the Roman / Byzantine period or they might have been built by the subsequent Muslim society, using the established local design.

 An obvious reason for building norias at Hama is the Orontes’ lack of gradient combined with the height of its banks, which make this the most practical option for drawing irrigation water from the river.

 Dates for these norias’ origins refer to the original noria at a site because, like all functioning historic waterwheels, Hama's norias have been repeatedly repaired and rebuilt over the centuries, since wooden parts continually need replacing.
 On one estimate, if well maintained, a noria will have undergone complete replacement of its wooden parts every 15 years.
 In Hama such maintenance of norias is carried out by families of skilled noria carpenters who pass this role down the generations, a practice which has survived until present times.